Financing Your Education

 In order to confirm eligibility for this program, students must complete and submit a Webster Vienna Legacy Grant Application Form via email along with supporting documents (such as copies of birth certificates or other official records) confirming the grant applicant’s relationship with the current or former Webster student before the end of their first semester.

-The Webster Vienna Training Scholarship (WVTS) aims to give all enrolled students the opportunity to gain valuable skills outside of the classroom while provided a discount to their tuition fees.
+The Webster Vienna Training Scholarship (WVTS) gives enrolled students the opportunity to gain valuable skills outside of the classroom while provided a discount to their tuition fees.
 The scholarship recipients will participate in different kinds of research or administrative projects running in departments and offices.

 These scholarship opportunities are available to all enrolled students, and recipients are chosen through a transparent process.
 Any Webster Vienna student is able to apply for WVTS during Open Calls for Applications.

-Each student can apply during multiple Calls (for multiple semesters) and receive scholarships in a maximum value of the tuition fee of six (6) courses (each worth 3 U.S. Credit Hours) during their academic program.
+Each student can apply during multiple calls (for multiple semesters) and receive scholarships in a maximum value of the tuition fee of six (6) courses (each worth three U.S. credit hours) during their academic program.

-The duration of the projects is one semester and the selected candidate must be enrolled at least in 2 courses (each worth 3 U.S. Credit Hours) in the Fall 2023 semester.
+The duration of the projects is one semester and the selected candidate must be enrolled in at least two courses (each worth three U.S. credit hours) in the Fall 2024 semester.

 Webster Vienna Scholarship

-All Webster alumni (with a full degree granted by Webster University) who begin a second degree at WVPU (excluding online courses / programs) during or after the 2015-2016 academic year will have the tuition fee waived for the last class of their second degree prior to graduation.
-This benefit does not apply to students who started a second degree prior to Fall 2015 nor to students who enroll in a certificate or online programs.
+All Webster alumni (with a full degree granted by Webster University) who begin a second degree at WVPU (excluding online courses/programs) after the 2015-2016 academic year will have the tuition fee waived for the last class of their second degree prior to graduation.
+This benefit does not apply to students who enroll in a certificate or online programs.

-To be considered for this grant, please apply for your second degree and after acceptance, complete and submit this Second Degree Grant Application Form via email.
+To be considered for this grant, please apply for your second degree and after acceptance, complete and submit the Second Degree Grant Application Form via email.

-Starting in Fall 2020: all Webster alumni who begin a master’s degree at Webster Vienna (excluding online programs) during or after the Fall I 2020 Term will be eligible for a graduate tuition fee discount of twenty percent (20%).
+All Webster alumni who begin a master’s degree at Webster Vienna (excluding online programs) after the Fall I 2020 Term will be eligible for a graduate tuition fee discount of twenty percent (20%).
 Alumni must first be officially admitted to a master's degree program at WVPU.
 To apply for this grant, students must complete and submit the Second Degree Grant Application Form via email within the first term of their master's studies.

 Complete the Free Application for Federal Student Aid (FAFSA) or Renewal Application.
 Your application (file) must be complete by March 1 for maximum consideration.
 Applications completed after March 1 will be awarded from remaining funds.
 Student loan applications are accepted throughout the academic year.
 However, early application is encouraged.
 The Webster University FAFSA code is 002521.